Language use and instruction across contexts (LANGUAGES)

 - examine the effect teaching practices have on students’ language use and multilingual identities, and

-- identify teachers’ and students’ perspectives on practices that are both promising and challenging to suggest implications for future language policy and practice.
+- identify teachers’ and students’ perspectives on practices that are both successful and less successful to suggest implications for future language policy and practice.

 Partners in Europe